10 Points Can Be Deleted from the Professional Resume

 - links to social networks (if they are filled up correctly).

 However, it is not necessary to write all the numbers you have.
-In particular, those that are not always "connected", "funny", mailing addresses, links to social networks that have not been updated for years.
+In particular, those that are not always "connected", "funny", mailing addresses, and links to social networks that have not been updated for years.
 The home address is not required.

 2. Multiple goals

 If you have not yet decided what career you want to start (usually at the beginning of your profession), we do not recommend listing all your goals in a single CV.
 Especially when it comes to radically different jobs.
-For the employer, this will be a sign that the applicant does is not sure about the professional goals.
-The goal is the desired position, should be as specific as possible.
+For the employer, this will be a sign that the applicant is not sure about the professional goals.
+The goal is the desired position, and should be as specific as possible.